Xpl0itR/protodec/README.md

 -----------
 - Integers are assumed to be (u)int32/64 as CIL doesn't differentiate between them and sint32/64 and (s)fixed32/64.
 - Package names are not preserved in protobuf compilation so naturally we cannot recover them during decompilation, which may result in naming conflicts.
-- When decompiling from [Il2CppDumper](https://github.com/Perfare/Il2CppDumper) DummyDLLs
+- Due to the development branch of Cpp2Il not yet recovering method bodies
-    - The `Name` parameter of `OriginalNameAttribute` is not dumped.
-In this case, the CIL enum field names are used after conforming them to protobuf conventions
+    - The `Name` parameter of `OriginalNameAttribute` is not parsed.
+In this case, the CIL enum field names are used after conforming them to protobuf conventions.
+    - The `Tool` parameter of `GeneratedCodeAttribute` is not compared against when parsing gRPC service methods, which may cause false positives in the event that another tool has generated methods in the service class.

 License
 -------